dekuNukem/exixe/README.md

 exixe is a miniature driver module for IN-12 and IN-14 Nixie tubes.

 It aims to simplify Nixie tube related projects by eliminating the need for obscure vintage driver chips and multiplexing circuits.
+Instead, you can control every digit and the RGB backlight via SPI using only 3 wires and 1 line of code.

 exixe is cheap, small and modular for easy integration.
 It is compatible with Arduino, Raspberry Pi, ESP8266, and virtually all embedded dev boards today.

-## exixe is on Tindie!
+## Buy exixe on Tindie!

-I had a small production run of exixe modules in China, and now you can buy them directly on Tindie:
+I did a small production run of exixe modules, and now you can buy them directly on Tindie:

 https://www.tindie.com/products/dekuNukem/exixe-miniture-nixie-tube-driver-modules/